aimug-org/alc-docs/main-docs/src/pages/events.md

 Here you'll find information about upcoming meetups, workshops, and other events related to LangChain and AI in the Austin area.

+## Regular Events

+We host several regular events to keep our community engaged and connected:

+### Mixer and Showcase
+Held on the first Wednesday of each month, this event combines networking, learning, and showcasing:
+- We start with a mixer that runs parallel to a 101 track to bring people up to speed.
+- The main show follows, featuring showcases, labs, panels, and workshops.
+- This is our primary monthly event where we come together to learn, share, and collaborate.

+### Mid-Month Happy Hours
+Typically held two weeks after the Mixer and Showcase, on a Wednesday.
+These social gatherings are a great way to network and connect with other community members in a relaxed setting.
+Check our [Meetup page](https://www.meetup.com/austin-langchain-ai-group/) for specific dates and locations.

+### Office Hours
+Every Tuesday at 2 PM Central, join us in the [Discord Meeting Room](https://discord.com/channels/1149779360178524272/1149779360967045170) for Office Hours.
+This is a great opportunity to ask questions, get help with your projects, or just chat with other community members.

+### Community Call
+Join our weekly Community Call every Thursday at 2 PM Central at [https://meet.aimug.org/session/1b5321b1-e360-4b4a-bc33-9307dc4782de](https://meet.aimug.org/session/1b5321b1-e360-4b4a-bc33-9307dc4782de).
+During these calls, we plan our events and then break into an open forum.
+Everyone is welcome to join and contribute ideas!

 ## Upcoming Events

 1. **Unlocking AI with LangChain: Networking, Showcases and Insights - October**